CCheukKa/CCheukKa/Journal.md

 ### 22-10-2021
 #### Samples taken for body-check
 > This would just be a short entry.
 This morning I went to a medical diagnostic laboratory in Sha Tin to have my samples taken.
 It was the body-check I mentioned I'd like to do.
 I had a chest x-ray, ECG, and my blood and urine samples taken.
 The needle used for the blood sample is really uncomfortable for reasons I can't explain.
 Perhaps it was purely psychological but the nurse seemed to have some trouble taking a second vial of blood.
 Either way, I'm quite tired now 'cus I didn't sleep much last night.
 I guess I'll have a nap before starting studying for the Maths midterm tomorrow.

+### 23-10-2021
+#### Mathematics midterm
+> Today was the midterm.
+I'll cut straight to the chase: it did not go well.
+Let's not mention those that I couldn't do yet.
+I did some tallying after the exam, and I found that I have lost at least 22 points just because of careless mistakes, and that was already a generous estimate.
+I have no clue how I managed do perform so poorly.
+Time constraint was definitely one of the reasons.
+I literally figured out the solution at the very last moment but I couldn't finish writing it down.
+I would make an excuse that the TA wasted my time by not communicating what he wanted clearly and properly when checking my Student ID.
+I have no clue what was wrong with him but he acted like he was mute and resorted to only gesturing, resulting in about half a minute of wasted time.
+You might think 30 seconds wouldn't make much of a difference but I could vividly remember that he killed my train of thought and my momentum simply due to his incompetence.
+It's not like he couldn't speak Cantonese either, because I know we have conversed in Cantonese before.
+That aside, there really only were 3 questions that I legitimately had no clue, two short questions, and a part of a long question.
+I would say I did great just based on that, but for the questions that I did know the solution for, I messed up due to simply being careless.
+It was dumb.
+It's not like I didn't practise beforehand, although I would add that the format of the paper changed from year to year without rhyme or reason.
+The whole thing was 90 minutes long, with 25 questions totalling to 150 points.
+I heard that one would need to attain 90% to get an A although I doubt the source of this information is accurate.
+I suppose there is no point crying over spilt milk.
+There *is* still a Physics midterm coming so I should get prepared for that seeing it would be much harder than this Maths midterm.